 As discussed above, the issuer is often an SPE with a restricted scope of business permitted to be undertaken.
-The issuer’s obligations include acquiring and holding the financial assets, issuing the ABS and providing security for the benefits of the note-holders and the note trustee.
-The issuer also pays for the interests under the notes and, when mature, repays the principal of the notes to the note-holders.
+The issuer’s obligations include acquiring and holding the financial assets, issuing the asset-backed securities and providing security for the benefits of the noteholders and the note trustee.
+The issuer also pays for the interests under the notes and, at maturity, repays the principal of the notes to the noteholders.

-A sponsor is often referred to as an originator in securitisation in Hong Kong.
+A sponsor is often referred to as an "originator" in securitisation in Hong Kong.
 The originator is normally the initiator of the securitisation transaction with the aim of achieving its commercial and financing objectives.
-In relation to the loan receivables, the originator (or its subsidiaries) is the lender of the loans and sells the loan receivables to the issuer.
+In relation to the loan receivables, the originator (or its subsidiaries) would be the lender of the loans and would sell the loan receivables to the issuer.
 In Hong Kong, originators are often large commercial enterprises or financial institutions.

 See 5.5 Principal Servicing Provisions.

-An investor purchases the debt securities (ie, asset-backed notes) from the arrangers.
+An investor purchases the debt securities (ie, asset-backed notes) from the issuer or underwriter, as applicable.
 Investors can be financial institutions, private funds or governmental entities.

 The note trustee acts under the instructions of the noteholders in respect of the actions being taken by the noteholders.
 The note trustee also holds for the benefits of the noteholders the rights in the financial assets.

-The security trustee, on the other hand, holds on behalf of the noteholders the security created over the issuer's assets (eg, bank accounts and corporate assets).
+The security trustee, on the other hand, holds on behalf of the noteholders the security created over the issuer's assets (eg, receivables, bank accounts and other corporate assets, as applicable).